Mars calendar year begins December 26

 Mars has four seasons: winter, spring, summer and autumn.
-They are defined by the planet’s position along its orbit around the sun.
+The planet’s position along its orbit around the sun determines the seasons.
 The Martian New Year begins with the northern equinox (northern spring, southern autumn).
 As Mars travels through its yearly trajectory, the planet’s axial tilt causes the northern hemisphere to receive more sunlight during the northern summer, and the southern hemisphere to receive more sunlight in northern winter, just like on Earth.

 Unlike Earth’s seasons however, the seasons on Mars are not of equal lengths.
 This is because the orbit of Mars around the sun is more elliptical than that of Earth.
 For example, the northern hemisphere spring (southern hemisphere autumn) lasts the longest, 194 sols, and the northern hemisphere autumn (southern hemisphere spring) is the shortest season at 142 sols.